vaites/galician-locale-for-mac/README.md

 Galician locale for Mac OS X
 ============================

 Provides locale definitions for Galician language on Mac OS X based on native spanish locale.
-It enables `gl_ES.UTF-8` locale for PHP and other languages.
+It enables `gl_ES.UTF-8` locale for PHP and other programming languages.

 Install
 -------